Silurian hypothesis: Explanation

-In popular culture
+History in science fiction

-The eponymous Silurians on Doctor Who are a race of reptilian humanoids from Earth's past, making their first appearance in the show in 1970.
-Frank and Schmidt cite Inherit the Stars, a 1977 novel by J. P. Hogan as containing a similar hypothesis, but also say they were surprised by how rarely the concept was explored in science fiction.
+The Silurians from Doctor Who were a race of reptilian humanoids from Earth's distant past who made their first appearance in the show in 1970.
+(The fictional Silurians actually flourished in the Eocene, not the Silurian.)
+Frank and Schmidt cited Inherit the Stars, a 1977 novel by J. P. Hogan which contained a similar idea, but say they were surprised by how rarely the concept was explored in science fiction.